dmitrybilyk/interview/src/main/java/com/conduct/interview/_7_patterns/behavioral/command/command.md

-Command pattern allows to wrap methods and their parameters inside objects and execute them later.
-Also to implement undo operations.
-It's also the implementation of the producer-consumer patter.
+The Command pattern allows wrapping methods and parameters in objects to execute them later.
+It also supports implementing undo operations and is an example of the producer-consumer pattern.

-Includes client, invoker, command, receiver.
+Components:

+Client: Configures commands.
+Invoker: Executes commands.
+Command: Defines an operation.
+Receiver: Performs the work.
+This decouples the object invoking operations from the one performing them.